Hour of the Zombie

 Hour of the Zombie (異骸‐THE PLAY DEAD/ALIVE-, Igai: The Play Dead/Alive) is a manga series written and illustrated by Tsukasa Saimura.
 It is set at a high school where students suddenly become zombies.
-The manga was serialized in Tokuma Shoten's manga magazine Monthly Comic Ryū beginning in 2014.
-The series ended in the final print issue of Comic Ryū on May 19, 2018.
+The manga was serialized in Tokuma Shoten's Monthly Comic Ryū manga magazine beginning in January 2014.
+The series ended in the final print issue of Comic Ryū in May 2018.
 The manga is licensed in the United States by Seven Seas Entertainment.